-Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates used to prepare the original budget; 2) amendments made to recognize changes in funding amounts; 3) changes in appropriations necessary to maintain services.
-During the fiscal year, the School did not amend its original budget.
+Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates used to prepare the original budget; 2) amendments made to recognize changes in funding amounts; and 3) changes in appropriations necessary to maintain services.
+During the fiscal year, the School amended its original budget once.

-In the general fund, actual revenues were approximately \$40,500 less than budget revenues.
-On the expenditure side, actual expenditures were approximately \$102,300 less than budget expenditures.
-As a result, there was a favorable variance of approximately \$61,800.
+In the general fund, actual revenues exceeded budgeted revenues by approximately \$26,000.
+This was due to budgeted enrollments exceeding actual amounts.
+On the expenditure side, actual expenditures were approximately \$27,000 less than budgeted expenditures.
+As a result, there was a favorable variance of approximately \$53,000.